SAP-archive/teched2021-ANA261/exercises/ex3/README.md

 ### Step 11

 Click on the member input and select any value from the dropdown, ideally unassigned.
-Lick on Ok to confirm.
+Click on Ok to confirm.

 ![][image-11]
 ### Step 12

-Click Ok to lose this dialog and save your model changes.
+Click Ok to close this dialog and save your model changes.

 ![][image-12]
 ### Step 13